qmau94/quick-notes/java 8 se/chapter1.md

 ### Understanding Variable Scope
 - These smaller contained blocks can reference variables defined in the larger scoped blocks, but not vice versa.
-- Local variables—in scope from declaration to end of block
+- Local variables - in scope from declaration to end of block
-- Instance variables—in scope from declaration until object garbage collected
+- Instance variables - in scope from declaration until object garbage collected
-- Class variables—in scope from declaration until program ends
+- Class variables - in scope from declaration until program ends

 ie:

 ```java